AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/understanding-web-personalization/web-personalization-overview.md

 ![](assets/wp-real.jpg)

-The Real-Time page displays visitors on your website in real-time, measuring the activity as it happens.&nbsp;
+The Real-Time page displays visitors on your website in real-time, measuring the activity as it happens.

 ![](assets/image2014-11-10-19-3a49-3a55.png)